IUPAC nomenclature of organic chemistry

 In chemical nomenclature, the IUPAC nomenclature of organic chemistry is a method of naming organic chemical compounds as recommended by the International Union of Pure and Applied Chemistry (IUPAC).
-It is published in the Nomenclature of Organic Chemistry (informally called the Blue Book).
+It is published in the Nomenclature of Organic Chemistry (informally called the Blue Book) and summarized in a IUPAC technical report.
 Ideally, every possible organic compound should have a name from which an unambiguous structural formula can be created.
 There is also an IUPAC nomenclature of inorganic chemistry.

 To avoid long and tedious names in normal communication, the official IUPAC naming recommendations are not always followed in practice, except when it is necessary to give an unambiguous and absolute definition to a compound.
 IUPAC names can sometimes be simpler than older names, as with ethanol, instead of ethyl alcohol.
-For relatively simple molecules they can be more easily understood than non-systematic names, which must be learnt or looked over.
+For relatively simple molecules, they can be more easily understood than non-systematic names, which must be learnt or looked over.
 However, the common or trivial name is often substantially shorter and clearer, and so preferred.
 These non-systematic names are often derived from an original source of the compound.
 Also, very long names may be less clear than structural formulas.